septic tank pumping united sewer service.when to schedule a septic system inspection

 Water Usage

 High water usage can strain your septic system.
-If your household uses a lot of water, consider scheduling more frequent inspections to ensure everything is functioning correctly.
+If your household uses a lot of water, consider when to schedule a septic system inspection and more frequent inspections to ensure everything is functioning correctly.

 The Inspection Process

-Understanding what happens during a septic system inspection can help you prepare for and schedule your next one.
+Understanding what happens during a septic system inspection can help you prepare for and when to schedule a septic system inspection for your next one.

 Visual Inspection